ROCm/MIOpen/docs/groupnorm.rst

-Layernorm Layer(experimental)
+GroupNorm Layer(experimental)
 =============================

-The layernorm  types and functions.
+The groupnorm types and functions.
+It splits input channels into num_group groups and do normalize for each group.

 To enable this, define MIOPEN_BETA_API before including miopen.h.